nodejs/package-maintenance/docs/drafts/PACKAGE-SUPPORT.md

 ## Support information

 This field documents the maintainers’ expectations, adding more useful metadata.
-For the JavaScript ecosystem it is recommended that this information be added to the existing `package.json` file in the root directory of the project.
+For the JavaScript ecosystem it is recommended that this be provided as outlined in the section titled `Integration into packages`.
 For other ecosystems, it is recommended that this information be stored in a file called `package-support.json` in the root directory of the project.

-The json which is either added to the `package.json` file or stored in `package-support.json` is as defined in the sections below.
+The json is as defined in the sections below.

 The default for packages created by individuals for their own use should be: